WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 ## Other Public Key Infrastructure (PGP, SSH, etc.)

-Many existing applications and services that today depend on Public-key cryptography for authentication could be modified to use DIDs as identifiers, and to use DID resolution for retrieving a DID's associated public key, instead of registering public keys as identifiers directly, e.g.:
+Many existing applications and services that today depend on Public-key cryptography for authentication could be augmented to use DIDs as identifiers, and to use DID resolution for retrieving a DID's associated public key, instead of registering public keys as identifiers directly, e.g.:

  * An e-mail may be signed using MIME Security and OpenPGP formats, but using key material associated with DIDs, instead of static public keys that are exchanged in advance.
  * An SSH server may rely on a list of DIDs in a `~/.ssh/authorized_dids` file instead of relying on a list of public keys in the traditional `~/.ssh/authorized_keys` file.